King Khufu

 The Great Pyramid of Giza is the largest pyramid in the world.

-The Great Pyramid of Giza, which stood 480 feet (146.7 meters) tall, was erected in 20 years between 2580 and 2560 BC.
+Egyptians erected the Great Pyramid of Giza in 20 years, between 2580 and 2560 BC.
+It stood 480 feet (146.7 meters) tall.
 Hemiunu designed it with 2.3 million limestones weighing 25 tonnes apiece and over 100,000 workers working on shifting shifts.

 Because it contained his tomb in the king’s chamber, King Khufu believed the Great Pyramid was his doorway to paradise.
 The pyramid’s precise architectural design on both the outside and interior remains a real enigma that draws visitors from all over the world to this day.